guidance-guarantee-programme/pension_guidance/content/when_you_die.md

 $E
 **Example:** You take a guaranteed 10-year annuity and die after 8 years, your spouse gets payments for another 2 years.
-(If you die after 10 years you still get payments for the rest of your life, but your spouse won't get any payments after you die.)
+(If you die after 10 years you still get payments for the rest of your life, but your spouse won’t get any payments after you die.)
 $E

 ###‘Capital protected’ annuity